Glendalough Trail Run

 Brockagh, Ireland • 18 Oct 2025

-The Glendalough Trail Run is a charitable running event held in Glendalough, supporting Fighting Blindness and their research into degenerative eye diseases.
+The Glendalough Trail Run is a charitable running event held in Glendalough, supporting Fighting Blindness and its research into degenerative eye diseases.
 Scheduled for October 18, 2025, the event offers two course options: a competitive 15km run and a non-competitive 8.5km walk or jog, allowing participants to enjoy the scenic surroundings.
 Entrants commit to raising a minimum donation of €150 to aid the charity’s work.
 The event encourages community involvement, inviting friends and family to join in the challenge while contributing to a meaningful cause.
-The run combines physical activity with fundraising to help find a cure for blindness.
+The run combines physical activity with fundraising in a beautiful natural setting.
 Visit the organization's website for the most recent information.

 Race information